Decorative graphic showing a map of Germany and a visa document with a seal

 You can also work during your stay, but you have to consider the following:

-• Exchange students from the EU, Iceland, Liechtenstein, Norway and Switzerland can work for an unlimited period of time (the same rules apply as for German students).
+• Exchange students from the EU, Iceland, Liechtenstein, Norway and Switzerland can work for an unlimited period of time (the same rules apply as for German students) - however, please note that you're required to take out German health insurance coverage (your European Health Insurance Card (EHIC) does not exempt you from that)

 • Exchange students from all other countries can work up to 140 full days /280 half days per calendar year; the combination is allowed (freelance work is prohibited).